millionart/MACHIN3tools_zh-Hans/Readme.md

 # Usage

-* some scripts have shortcuts, which can be changed or deactivated in the addon preferences
+* MACHIN3tools appear in the special menu(W key) in Edit or Object mode
-* addons appear in the special menu(W key) in Edit or Object mode
+* some tools have shortcuts, which can be changed or deactivated in the addon preferences